BarberAlec/ARMEmulator/README.md

 Instructions:

-- Open notepad and save a new file in the ARMEulator's working directory called examples.txt.
+- To first compile the Interpreter, go to the working directory in terminal and execute the following command:

+> make

+- Next, to run the interpreter, execute the following command:

+>./armulate

+- This will prompt the program to begin, follow the instructions as provided.

-- Go to your editors settings and ensure that tabs are not displayed using spaces (as is default on many applications).
+- Once the text file opens, it is important to insure that tabs are not displayed as spaces as is the default for many text document viewers.

 - Write your ARM program using tab indentations before instructions always, no spaces between registers ( ADD r0,r1,r2) and all caps for instructions.